KipData/FnckSQL/README.md

   - not null
   - null
   - unique
+  - primary key
+- SQL where options
+  - is null
+  - is not null
+  - like
+  - not like
 - Supports index type
   - Unique Index
 - Supports multiple primary key types